 According to researchers at Duke University, habits account for about 40 percent of our behaviors on any given day.
 1 Understanding how to build new habits (and how your current ones work) is essential for making progress in your health, your happiness, and your life in general.

 But there can be a lot of information out there and most of it isn’t very simple to digest.
 To solve this problem and break things down in a very simple manner, I have created this strategy guide for how to build new habits that actually stick.

 Even more detailed information is available in my book, Atomic Habits.

 Make it so easy you can’t say no.

-When most people struggle to stick with a new habit, they say something like, “I just need more motivation.”
+When most people struggle to build new habits, they say something like, “I just need more motivation.”
 Or, “I wish I had as much willpower as you do.”

 This is the wrong approach.
 Research shows that willpower is like a muscle.
 It gets fatigued as you use it throughout the day.
 Another way to think of this is that your motivation ebbs and flows.
 It rises and falls.
 Stanford professor BJ Fogg calls this the “motivation wave.”

 Solve this problem by picking a new habit that is easy enough that you don’t need motivation to do it.
 Rather than starting with 50 pushups per day, start with 5 pushups per day.
 Rather than trying to meditate for 10 minutes per day, start by meditating for one minute per day.
 Make it easy enough that you can get it done without motivation.